AlexJReid/blog/content/posts/druid-cdc/index.md

 ## Change Lambda handler

 The interesting part of an example Lambda handler is shown below.
+The complete code is [available in this repo](https://github.com/AlexJReid/dynamodb-druid-cdc).
+You could implement this in any language and run it outside of AWS Lambda if you prefer.

 ```clojure
 (defn process-change-event